-Those tiny, shiny bulbs that appear on your medical marijuana contain most of the plant’s cannabinoids and other beneficial compounds.
+Those tiny, shiny bulbs that appear on your marijuana contain most of the plant’s cannabinoids and other active compounds that provide marijuana’s scents, flavors, and effects.

-Take a close look at medical marijuana plants and you’ll notice shiny and sticky crystals that blanket the plant’s leaves and buds.
-These are trichomes — tiny microscopic outgrowths that contain most of the cannabinoids, terpenes, and flavonoids that make your medical marijuana therapeutically beneficial.
+Take a close look at marijuana plants and you’ll notice shiny and sticky crystals that blanket the plant’s leaves and buds.
+These are trichomes — tiny microscopic outgrowths that contain the cannabis plant’s essential oils and the cannabinoids, terpenes, and flavonoids that make your medical marijuana therapeutically beneficial and give recreational marijuana its flavor and potency.

-Here we take a look at trichomes, their purpose, and how they play a key role in the effects of medical marijuana.
+Here we take a look at trichomes, their natural purpose, and how they play a key role in the characteristics and effects of marijuana.

 What are Trichomes?

 Trichomes are small resin glands found on marijuana flowers, leaves, and in lower numbers, stalks.
-Originating from the Greek word “Tríchōma,” meaning “growth of hair,” trichomes under a magnifying glass look like tiny hairs with a round, bulbous “head” at their tips.
-To the naked eye, these resin glands, ranging in width from 10 to 100 micrometers, look like shiny, sticky crystals.
+Originating from the Greek word “Tríchōma,” meaning “growth of hair,” trichomes viewed under a magnifying glass look like tiny hairs with a round, bulbous “head” at their tips.
+To the naked eye, these resin glands, which range in width from 10 to 100 micrometers, look like shiny, sticky crystals, giving buds their frosty appearance.

 Trichomes begin to appear on marijuana as soon as the plants enter their flowering stage, toward the end of the lifecycle and just before the buds are ready for harvest.
-As the plant’s buds begin to appear, trichomes also start to form along the stalk and the buds.
-Growers need to be careful when handling marijuana plants during the flowering stage, as trichomes are volatile and can be degraded by physical contact, heat, light, and oxygen.
+As the plant’s buds begin to appear, trichomes also start to form along the stalk, the leaves, and the buds.
+Growers need to be careful when handling marijuana plants during the flowering stage, as trichomes are volatile and can be degraded by physical contact, as well as heat, light, and oxygen.

-While trichomes offer multiple benefits to the marijuana plant, to medical marijuana consumers they’re primarily appreciated because they hold the compounds that are responsible for cannabis’ beneficial effects.
+While trichomes offer multiple benefits to the marijuana plant, to marijuana consumers they’re primarily appreciated because they hold the compounds that are responsible for cannabis’ effects, as well as the way it smells and tastes.

 Trichomes aren’t limited to marijuana plants.
 Rather, the production of trichomes can be observed in many species of plants, taking on various physical forms.
-They help keep plants safe, healthy, and productive.
+Trichomes help keep plants of all kinds safe, healthy, and productive.

-On cannabis, trichomes serve as defenders against insects, animals, and other non-living environmental variables that may harm the plant.
+On cannabis plants, trichomes serve as defenders against insects, animals, and other non-living environmental variables that may harm the plant.
 When female marijuana plants begin producing buds, they become especially vulnerable to pests.
-Ants, caterpillars, and moths are just some of the bugs that may ruin your plant’s buds.
+Ants, mites, caterpillars, and moths are just some of the bugs that may ruin your plant’s buds and damage its health.

 With their strong aroma and bitter taste, trichomes help deter animals and bugs.
 They also help protect the plants from potentially harmful UV rays and damaging winds.

-While the entire marijuana plant contains cannabinoids, it’s within the plant’s trichomes that the beneficial compounds are most highly concentrated.
+While the entire marijuana plant contains cannabinoids, it’s within the plant’s trichomes that the active compounds are most highly concentrated.
+As plants start to bloom and trichomes grow on the marijuana plant, cannabinoid synthesis begins within the trichomes, as cells become the precursors to the over 100 cannabinoids the plant produces.

 Compared to the rest of the marijuana plant, trichomes contain a much higher concentration of:

-Marijuana contains more than 100 so-far identified cannabinoids, including the well-known compounds tetrahydrocannabinol (THC), the psychoactive compound that elicits a euphoric effect, and cannabidiol (CBD).
+Marijuana contains more than 100 so-far identified cannabinoids, including the well-known compounds tetrahydrocannabinol (THC), the intoxicating compound that elicits euphoric effects, and cannabidiol (CBD).
 These cannabinoids interact with your body’s native endocannabinoid system, a regulatory network that keeps many of your functions in homeostasis.

 Flavonoids are phytonutrients that contribute to the plant’s color, taste, and smell.
 They also work together with the other compounds to encourage a wide variety of health benefits.
 Flavonoids unique to cannabis are called “cannaflavins,” and research has already discovered that they offer some promising properties.